Jim Garrett

 James William Garrett Jr. (June 19, 1930 – February 9, 2018) was an American football player, coach, and scout.
 He played college football at Utah State University.
 He served as football head football coach at Susquehanna University from 1960 to 1965 and Columbia University in 1985, compiling a career college football head coaching record of 39–21–1.

-Early years
+Early life

 Garrett attended Rutherford High School, where he played as a halfback and linebacker.
 He was an All-county and All-state selection in 1946 and 1947.
 He also received All-state honors in baseball as a senior.

 He accepted a football scholarship from Saint Mary's College of California.
 He transferred after his sophomore season to Utah State University and had to sit out for one year.
 He was an All-Skyline Conference fullback as a junior in 1950.
 He also led the baseball team in batting with a .429 average as a senior, while playing catcher.

 After graduating in 1951, he went into the United States Army and served for two years at Fort Lee, where he was twice named All-Army and set a rushing record for the Fort in 1953.